Non Sequitur by Wiley Miller for September 21, 2010

 12. Missing large

-Sky_Shachaq about 14 years ago
+Sky_Shachaq over 14 years ago

 Bob does look like Nixon (I want to make that perfectly clear).
 Like Christian Mercat I too am troubled by the overuse of antibiotics. that overuse lessens their effectivness.